taktsoft/cookieless_sessions/README.md

 ## Changes

+* v1.1.0 -- added support for rails-5.0; remove support for rails-3.2
 * v1.0.1 -- added Rails32DestroyableSessionPatch: sets SID in options on destroy
 * v1.0.0 -- first release with complete README; no code changes
 * v0.0.2 -- improved and more flexible version with tests